 While the process may vary from case to case, investigations will generally follow these steps:

-- Upon receipt of a complaint, NYSTEC’s Talent Management and/or Corporate Risk and Compliance Manager will conduct a timely review of the allegations and take any interim actions as appropriate.
+- Upon receipt of a complaint, NYSTEC’s human resources and/or Corporate Risk and Compliance Manager will conduct a timely review of the allegations and take any interim actions as appropriate.
 If the complaint is verbal, the individual will be encouraged to help NYSTEC document the complaint in writing.
-Alternatively, a written complaint form may be completed by NYSTEC based on the verbal reporting.
+Alternatively, a written complaint form may be completed by NYSTEC, based on the verbal reporting.

 - Documents, emails, and phone records relevant to the investigation will be requested, obtained, and preserved.